brittpinder/ios-reference/swiftui/property-wrappers/StateObject/README.md

 }
 ```

 However, something peculiar happens.
-Every time the 'Increase Score' button is pressed, we can see the updated score value printed to the console, but it is not reflected in the Text view - it remains as 0.
+Every time the 'Increase Score' button is pressed, we can see the updated score value printed to the console, but it is not reflected in the Text view - it remains at 0.

 ![](images/1.gif)